hzi-bifo/seq2geno2pheno/README.md

     - ref-fa, ref-gff, ref-gbk	The reference data

     The fasta, gff, and genbank files of a reference genome.
-They should have same sequence ids.
+They should have the same sequence ids.

     - adaptor: The adaptor file (optional)